ashish411033/India_General_Election_Analysis_PowerBi/README.md

 - ✅ **Party-wise Performance Summary** including total seats and vote percentage
 - ✅ **State-wise Drill-down** to view results at the regional level
 - ✅ **Constituency-level Analysis** with filters and slicers
-- ✅ Visual breakdowns using bar charts, maps, and tables
+- ✅ Used KPI's, Charts, Mpas to showcase meaningful insights